Territory: 53 sq. M. km

 The main reasons for the loss of interest of farmers in the crop are clear to all Russian potato growers: low purchase prices for the product, which have been persisting for several years, with growing costs for growing annually.

-“Farms are forced to sell potatoes at the same prices as ten years ago,” says Oleg Vinogradov, executive director of the Union of Potato Breeders of the Samara Region, “but at that time very different prices were applied for fertilizers, plant protection products, seeds, fuel ...”
+“Farms are forced to sell potatoes at the same prices as ten years ago,” says Oleg Vinogradov, executive director of the Union of Potato Growers of the Samara Region, “but at that time there were completely different prices for fertilizers, plant protection products, seeds, fuel ...”

 According to the estimates of the Union of Potato Breeders, at a cost of production of food potatoes of 250-300 thousand rubles / ha and a yield of 24 t / ha (by product fraction), the cost of growing is 10,4-12,5 rubles / kg, and the price potato purchases on average do not exceed 8,2 rubles / kg, which makes potato production unprofitable for many producers.